-A BMI level that says a child is obese at one age may be normal for a child at a different age.
-To determine if a child is overweight or obese, experts compare BMI levels of children at the same age to each other.
-They use a special chart to decide whether a child’s weight is healthy or not.
+A BMI level that says a child has obesity at one age may be normal for a child at a different age.
+To determine if a child is overweight or has obesity, experts compare BMI levels of children at the same age to each other.
+They use a special chart to decide whether a child's weight is healthy or not.

 - If a child's BMI is higher than 85% (85 out of 100) of other children their age and sex, they are considered at risk of being overweight.

-- If a child’s BMI is higher than 95% (95 out of 100) of other children their age and sex, they are considered overweight or obese.
+- If a child's BMI is higher than 95% (95 out of 100) of other children their age and sex, they are considered to be overweight or have obesity.

 Gahagan S. Overweight and obesity.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 60.

 O'Connor EA, Evans CV, Burda BU, Walsh ES, Eder M, Lozano P. Screening for obesity and intervention for weight management in children and adolescents: evidence report and systematic review for the US Preventive Services Task Force.
 JAMA.
 2017;317(23):2427-2444.
 PMID: 28632873 pubmed.ncbi.nlm.nih.gov/28632873/.